yumnahussain444/Coding-Samples/Book Ban Dataset Construction: Merging PEN America Challenge Records with Goodreads Genre Tags/README.md

 - scans across genre tag fields and flags category indicators
 - saves the final dataset without date normalization applied

-This step is rule-based classification, not machine learning.

 ### 05_date_organization.do
 Cleans and standardizes the PEN America date field related to challenge or removal timing.